sam2kb/frigate-ai-notification-blueprint/README.md

 ---
 <sup>Rewritten and improved version of the original by [@zacharyd3](https://github.com/zacharyd3/Frigate-Vision).</sup>

-Frigate AI Watch is a concise Home Assistant blueprint for smart, low‑noise camera notifications powered by Frigate + LLMVision: real‑time alerts with AI summaries, per‑camera cooldowns, multi‑device push, and reliable clip/Frigate links.
+Frigate AI Notification is a concise Home Assistant blueprint for smart, low‑noise camera notifications powered by Frigate + LLMVision: real‑time alerts with AI summaries, per‑camera cooldowns, multi‑device push, and reliable clip/Frigate links.
 It auto‑detects your HA internal/external URLs, lets you set the Frigate host/port, uses signed clip links for iOS live view, and includes a debug mode for safe testing.

 ---